Students

 - Erasmus+ long-term doctoral mobility Erasmus+ traineeship

-The funded duration of the activity should be between two to 12 months.
-The eligibility conditions for PhD students are the same, as the general Erasmus+ - Erasmus+ short-term doctoral mobility Erasmus+ traineeship
+The funded duration of the activity should be between 2 to 12 months.
+The eligibility conditions for PhD students are the same, as the general Erasmus+ traineeship activities.

-The activity requires a physical period abroad of five to 30 days.
-An additional virtual activity at EUC is optional. - Blended doctoral mobility Erasmus+ internship
+The activity requires a physical period abroad of 5 to 30 days.
+An additional virtual activity is optional.

 Additional support grant to cover supplementary costs for the activity abroad may be provided in case of ‘fewer opportunities’ applications.